Robin Panneton, Ph.D

 Developmental Grad Student

 Caroline graduated from Emory & Henry College with a Bachelor of Arts degree in Psychology.
-Caroline is interested in language learning and the underlying mechanisms that accompany this process.
+She joined the iLEAP Lab as a graduate student in Fall 2018.
+Caroline is interested in language learning and the underlying mechanisms that accompany this process; in particular, socioeconomic risk.
 She is also interested in the potential impact parenting has on language development.

 Research Interests: Infant Emotion and Attention, Language Learning and Development, and Socioeconomic Status